zwicker-group/py-modelrunner/docs/source/user_manual.rst

 Defining models using :mod:`~modelrunner.model`:
     Models are augmented functions, which define input, calculations, and output.
-    Models can be conveniently created by decorating a function or by subclassing :class:`~modelrunner.model.ModelBase`, which is built on the parameter classes.
+    Models can be conveniently created by decorating a function or by subclassing :class:`~modelrunner.model.base.ModelBase`, which is built on the parameter classes.

 Model results are captured by :mod:`~modelrunner.run.results`:
     Results are returned as the special :class:`~modelrunner.run.results.Result`, which